Cheesy French Onion Meatloaf (Stuffed with Mozzarella)

 The “stuffing technique” visible in the photo is key.
 By encasing a block of cheese entirely within the meat, we prevent it from leaking out during the long bake, resulting in that dramatic molten cheese pull when served.

 Serve this with a side of mashed potatoes to soak up that extra balsamic glaze.
+In my restaurant, we pair it with roasted garlic mashed potatoes and fresh thyme-buttered green beans for a complete meal that never fails to impress.

 Storage